 Pennsylvania is also a very hilly area, so there are a lot of elevation changes going uphill and downhill, which can further reduce visibility and may cause trucks to lose control in slippery conditions.
 Drivers should be particularly watchful when driving near trucks in inclement weather.

 How Dangerous Weather Affects Fault in a Truck Accident Case

 Dangerous weather do not eliminate fault in a truck accident.
 A driver is expected to drive in an appropriate manner for the given moment, given traffic, visibility, and road conditions.
 Even in a 55 mph zone, for example, it may be more appropriate to drive at 40 mph depending on the conditions of the road surface.
 The weather is not scapegoat for liability, and if a trucker is still careless based on their reaction to the weather, they could be liable for the accident.

-The recoverable damages that may be sought by a person involved in a dangerous weather truck accident are the same economic and non-economic damages in any negligence case.
+The recoverable truck accident damages that may be sought by a person involved in a dangerous weather accident are the same economic and non-economic damages in any negligence case.
 Medical bills, lost wages, future diminished earning capacity, any liens asserted by health insurance companies, pain and suffering, embarrassment, inconvenience, and loss of life’s pleasures are all recoverable damages.
 A bad weather truck accident lawyer in the Indiana area could help recover those damages from a negligent trucking company or operator.

 What to Do After a Truck Accident

 After being involved in a truck accident triggered by severe conditions in Pennsylvania, an injured driver should preserve all potential evidence, including video, photos, and black boxes.
 They should also document what the weather was like at the time of the accident?
 How precipitation much was there?
 What was the temperature?
 When did the precipitation start?
 When did it end?
 All of these things may be relevant to a personal injury lawyer who is helping you pursue your claim.